dubeamit/MySQL_Zenity/README.md

   UNIQUE KEY username (username)
   ```

+  Remember to create users in the users_table so that you can login through the Zenity.sh script

   Similarly create other database/tables if you need other database such as educationSystem, bankingSystem, etc.

-  A good tutorial on basic mysql can be found [here](https://www.digitalocean.com/community/tutorials/a-basic-mysql-tutorial).
+  A good tutorial on basics of mysql can be found [here](https://www.digitalocean.com/community/tutorials/a-basic-mysql-tutorial).

   **_Since database is created now to make the zenity script work_**